Come Join Our Community!

 It is generally recommended that individuals with scores below delay applying and continue to work on their English:

 - 80 on the Internet- based TOEFL (550 on the paper-based TOEFL exam)

-We waive the English language proficiency exam requirement for applicants who score 620 or better on the Evidence Based Reading and Writing section of the New SAT (600 or better on the Critical Reading & Writing sections on the Old SAT), or 26 or better on the ACT Reading/Writing sections.
+We waive the English language proficiency exam requirement for applicants who score 620 or higher on the Evidence Based Reading and Writing section of the New SAT (600 or higher on the Critical Reading & Writing sections on the Old SAT), or 26 or higher on the ACT Reading/Writing sections.
 For more information on English Language proficiency examination waivers, please see our English Language Proficiency Exam Waiver Policy.

 Similarly, there is no fixed minimum SAT or ACT score for admission to GU-Q. The most competitive applicants have strong scores in all test sections, particularly the Math and English sections.
 Hamad Bin Khalifa University (HBKU) provides a test schedule.
 For registration and updated information please visit the testing agencies’ respective websites: Duolingo, TOEFL, IELTS, SAT, ACT.